gocardless/angularjs-style-guide/README.md

 ```

 2. Use query parameters to store route state.
 For example, the current `offset` and `limit` when paginating.
-_Why_: The current view should be represented in the URL.
+_Why_: The current view should be accurately reflected in the URL.

 ```js
 // Recommended